LUP-LuftbildUmweltPlanung/RetinaNet/README.md

 ## Description

-This repository contains the code necessary to run a RetinaNet based on the [DeepForest](https://github.com/weecology/DeepForest) implementation.
+This repository contains the code necessary to run a [RetinaNet](https://arxiv.org/abs/1708.02002) based on the [DeepForest](https://github.com/weecology/DeepForest) implementation.
-The implementation use the PyTorch DeepLearning framework.
+The implementation uses the PyTorch DeepLearning framework.
 RetinaNet is used to detect objects within an image.
 The repository contains all code necessary to preprocess large tif-images, run training and validation, and perform predictions using the trained models.

 ## Getting Started